simonoche/jqrealtime/README.md

 ./configure
 ```

-- At this point, check if all dependencies are satisfied, then :
+- At this step (./configure), check if all dependencies are satisfied, then make & make install erlang :

 ```bash
 make
 make install
 ```

-- Now erlang should be placed in /usr/bin/local, you can open the erlang console by typing :
+- Now erlang should be located in /usr/bin/local, you can open the erlang console by typing in your shell :

 ```bash
 erl